Dennis King (politician): Political career

-Premier of Prince Edward Island (2019–present)
+Premier of Prince Edward Island (2019–2025)

-On April 30, 2019, King was invited by Lieutenant-Governor Antoinette Perry to form a minority government and was sworn in as premier on May 9, 2019.
+On April 30, 2019, King was invited by Lieutenant Governor Antoinette Perry to form a minority government and was sworn in as premier on May 9, 2019.
 With a victory in a November 2020 by-election, the PCs became a majority government.
+In March 2023, King announced an early election that was held on April 3, 2023.
+King and the Progressive Conservative Party won a majority government in the election, increasing their majority.

+On February 20, 2025, King announced his intention to resign as premier, leader of the Progressive Conservative Party, and MLA as of noon AST, February 21, 2025.

+King was announced as the next appointee for Canada's ambassador to Ireland on March 3, 2025.
+The by-election for his provincial seat was held on August 12, 2025.

 Personal life

 King is the author of two books: The Day They Shot Reveen: Stories from a PEI Small Town (2016) and The Legend of Bubby Stevens (2017).
-He has been married to Jana Hemphill since 1999, and together they have three children.
+He has been married to Jana Hemphill since 1999; together, they have three children.